 Makrout (Fried Semolina Dipped in Honey)

-To make the Makrout, you make a semolina dough with butter, oil, orange blossom water, and enough water for it to come together.
+First, you make a dough with semolina, butter, oil, orange blossom water, and enough water for it to come together.
 Medium semolina is ideal, but I only had fine.
-I had to add a lot more water than the recipe called for in order to make a dough, but after my Kesra experience, I’m thinking it’s due to using fine semolina which probably soaks up more.
+I had to add a lot more water than the recipe called for in order to make a dough, but after my kesra experience, I think it’s due to using fine semolina which probably soaks up more.

-The makrout are deep fried, usually, though you can also bake them, and then they are dipped in a mixture of honey and orange blossom water to finish.
+The makrout are deep fried, usually, though you can also bake them.
+To finish, they are dipped in a mixture of honey and orange blossom water.

-The recipe I used didn’t add any liquid to the almond mixture, aside from a drop of almond extract, and there was absolutely no way it was going to form a rope.
-That’s something I probably should have noticed when choosing the recipe.
-I found another recipe that added egg white, so I did that and it seemed to work, though I realized pretty quickly there was going to be more almond mixture than I needed for the amount of semolina dough I had.
+The recipe I used didn’t say to add any liquid to the almond mixture, aside from a drop of almond extract.
+There was absolutely no way it was going to form a rope.
+This is something I probably should have noticed when choosing the recipe.
+I found another recipe that added egg white, so I did that and it seemed to work.
+However, I realized pretty quickly there was going to be more almond mixture than I needed for the amount of semolina dough I had.

-Then, there was no temperature given for deep frying, which I’m finding to be a common theme in some of these recipes from lesser-known sites.
-Maybe someone who deep fries all the time would automatically know what temperature to use, but I only deep fry now and then, so I had to look it up.
-None of the Makrout recipes I came across included a temperature, so I went with some generic pastry recipe on a reliable website which used 375 degrees Fahrenheit.
-I think this was too high, and 350 would have been better, because they were supposed to take 5 minutes to cook but mine would have been burned if I’d left them in that long.
-Still, they weren’t raw in the middle or anything, so at least they were evenly cooked.
+Once I was ready to fry, I found that the recipe did not give an oil temperature.
+I’m finding this to be a common theme in some of these recipes from lesser-known sites.
+Maybe someone who deep fries all the time would know what temperature to use, but I don’t so I had to look it up.
+None of the makrout recipes I came across included a temperature, so I went with some generic pastry recipe on a reliable website that used 375°F. I think this was too high, and 350°F would have been better.
+They were supposed to take 5 minutes to cook but if I’d left mine that long, they would have burned.
+Still, they weren’t raw in the middle, so at least they were evenly cooked.
 I just think they are perhaps a little darker than they should be.

 These tasted good, but not so good that I’m likely to make them again outside of this challenge.
-I say that because they will probably come up again for other countries and so I may in fact make them again, but I’ll definitely be using a different recipe.
+If they come up again for another country, I’ll be sure to try a different recipe.

-My favorite dish from Algeria is probably the Bourek, but I also really liked the Chorba Beida and the Frites Omelette.
-I can’t really say I expected to like Algerian food so much, so this week was a pleasant surprise.
+My favorite dish from Algeria is probably the bourek, but I also really liked the chorba beida and frites omelet.
+I can’t say I expected to like Algerian food so much, so this week was a pleasant surprise.

-Next week, I will be making food from Andorra, a tiny European country.
+Next week, I will be making food from Andorra.